 8. Organize your travel to Finland.
 New students are expected to arrive to Aalto University Otaniemi Campus before beginning of the orientation.
 Please bare in mind that you may have to stay under quarantine various days after your arrival.
 If you are unable to arrive on time due to coronavirus situation, please keep us updated.

 9. Pay Aalto student union (AYY) membership fee and enroll as attending student.
 The enrolment period begins on 3 May 2021.
 Enrolling as attending is a precondition for using any Aalto services, getting a student number, and registering for courses.

-To enrol as an attending student at Aalto University after accepting your offer of admission, log in to the OILI service of Study Info and pay the membership fee of the Aalto University Student Union (AYY).
+To enrol as an attending student at Aalto University after accepting your offer of admission, log in to the OILI service (using the link you received to accept the admission offer) and pay the membership fee of the Aalto University Student Union (AYY).
 If you wish to join the student association of your field of study (Computer Science guild for SECCLO students), also pay any related membership fees.
 You can pay the fee with credit card.
 The fee for academic year 2021-2022 is 63 €.
 Online enrolment in OILI is possible until 28th July 2021.

 > For more information on AYY membership fee, please see AYY website